 The faculty of the University are available during regularly scheduled office hours, which are at times other than scheduled classes.
 The times of the office hours are posted outside each faculty office, at the faculty member’s department, on the department website, and on the faculty member’s course syllabi.
 The faculty member informs the department of their office hours the first day of classes each semester.
-Note: There is a proposal to amend the following policy regarding office hours.
-If approved by the University President, the policy may differ from the one below.

 If for any reason a faculty member cannot meet the posted office hours, the faculty member will inform the Department Chair.
 If possible, the department will note the absence on the faculty office door.

 The normal schedule of availability is to be maintained during the Final Examination period, but may be rearranged to facilitate meeting students before exams.
 If a final examination conflicts with a posted time of availability, an alternative hour is to be posted for that week alone.